Epsylene/epsylene.github.io/projects.md

 - A depth buffer
 - OBJ model loading
 - Mipmaps
+- Multisample antialiasing (MSAA)

-The code is being heavily commented as I go through the tutorial, so it can be useful as an implementation reference.
+The code is being heavily commented as I go through the tutorial, so it can be useful as a learning reference.

 ## [CHIP-8](https://github.com/Epsylene/CHIP-8)
 ![CHIP-8](/assets/images/chip8.png)